justinjm/gcp-bigquery-migration/docs/05_dvt_examples.md

 ### Viewing results in BigQuery

-The DVT results table (specified in the `args` file) can be queried
+The DVT results table (specified in the `args` file) can be queried (replacing the placeholder vars before running query in BQ console)

 ```sql
 SELECT